AwardOfSky/Fast-Radix-Sort/README.md

 <h4><b>The code looks ugly!</b></h4>
 <p>I couldn't agree more...
-  <br>This is mainly because of the excessive use of macros and other
+  <br>This is mainly because of the excessive use of microptimizations, macros and other
   small improvements that damages the code readability.
-  <br>I would not have done this changes if the main objective wasn't performance</p>
+  <br>Keep in mind the main objective is performance.</p>

 <h4><b>Further improvement:</b></h4>
 <p>This algorithm still has space for improving and if you want to optimize it further